Nicosia – the divided capital of Cyprus

 Cyprus is the third largest island in the Mediterranean Sea and one of the oldest civilizations in the area, with cultural evidence from over 10 000 years back.
 The Mycenaean Greeks settled on the island 3 500 years ago, bringing along the Greek culture and rooting the Greek civilizations in Cyprus.
 Since then, Cyprus has seen several occupations and cultural revolutions by major powers.
 For over three centuries (1571-1878) Cyprus was under Ottoman rule.

-After the island was placed under British administration in 1878, the Turkish Cypriots began to aim towards a separate Turkish state in northern part of the island, while Greek Cypriots pursued a union with Greece.
-In 1950s and 60s Cyprus saw a violent nationalist rising, and fell into crisis.
+After the island was placed under British administration in 1878, the Greek Cypriots pursued a union with Greece, and Turkish Cypriots began to aim towards a separate Turkish state in northern part of the island.
+During 1950s and 60s Cyprus saw a violent nationalist rising, and fell into crisis.
 Cyprus was granted independence in 1960, but that didn’t stop the tensions between Greek and Turkish Cypriots.
-From 1963 to 1974 there was a devastating period of civil war, after which Turkey took control of the north and the island was divided in two along a border that later became known as the Green Line.
+From 1963 to 1974 there was a devastating period of civil war, after which Turkey took control of the northern parts and the island was divided in two, along a border that later became known as the Green Line.
 An independent government was established in the north, and in 1983 the northern part proclaimed as the Turkish Republic of Northern Cyprus (TRNC).

 The Green Line and different halves of Cyprus

 The Green Line is still today a demilitarized border zone, patrolled by the UN Peacekeeping Forces, and it splits the island and it’s capital city into two separate parts.
 TRNC is only recognized as an independent country by Turkey, and thus officially considered as part of the Republic of Cyprus.
 But in practice, these two parts of Cyprus are quite different worlds.